 Is glycerin soap good for your skin?

-In this article we will cover a few topics related to glycerin soap and why it's good for your skin, they include:
+In this article we will cover a few topics related to glycerin soap or glycerine soap as it is also known and why it's good for your skin, they include:

 This is because the soap is drawing moisture from the surrounding atmosphere towards it, and unlike skin, the soap cannot absorb it, so it looks like the soap is sweating.